 “I have only ridden at Birmingham twice before, so it was good to get some laps in before Monday.

 “We have had some laps and some paid practice, so there will be no excuse when Monday comes around.”

-The Robins left the second city on Wednesday night with a 46-44 victory in their final regular-season meeting despite missing number one Hans Andersen, but Stead is expecting a tougher test this time around.
+The Robins left the second city on Wednesday night with a 46-44 victory in their final regular-season meeting despite missing number one Hans Andersen, but Stead is expecting a tougher test this

 “We are more than happy to be coming back to Birmingham for the semi but I am expecting us to go up against a completely different Birmingham side than the one we beat on Wednesday,” he said.

 “They will be fully revved up and ready to go, and it will be a really tough match so we need to forget about our last result there because it is done and finished.